Fantastic Flips and Where to Find Them: A General Framework for Parameterized Local Search on Partitioning Problems: Intractability Results for the Considered Local Search Problems

+In \ledSum, all integers have a binary encoding.
 To derive the desired intractability results, we first show that~\ledSum provides these intractability results even on restricted instances.
 Let~$I:=(S,d,t)$ be an instance of~\ledSum.
 We say that~$I$ is~\emph{size-limiting} if for each subset~$S^*\subseteq S$ with~$|S^*|\neq d$, $\sum_{s\in S^*} s \neq t$.

 \begin{lemma} Even on size-limiting instances, \ledSum is \W-hard with respect to~$d$ and cannot be solved in $n^{o(d)}$~time, unless the ETH fails. \end{lemma} \begin{proof} We reduce from \dSum.